jxxcarlson/cayatex/ARCHITECTURE.md

 Below is the abstract parseLoop function.
-It is made concrete by the value of `Packet Element`, which is a record of functions -- a parser, an error handler, etc.  The `Data` element accumuates information about the parsed text such as section numbers, cross references, etc.  This information is available when the AST is rendered, so that no second pass, as with LaTeX, is necessary.
+It is made concrete by the value of `Packet Element`, which is a record of functions -- a parser, an error handler, etc.  The `Data` element accumulates information about the parsed text such as section numbers, cross references, etc.  This information is available when the AST is rendered, so that no second pass, as with LaTeX, is necessary.